Healthy-ojas.com

 Long-acting insulin type

 It starts to work in six to 10 hours (onset time) and can stay in the body for 20 hours or more (duration time).
 It does not have any peak time at all.
 It is useful to take in the morning or before bed, like intermediate-acting insulin.
-Long-acting insulin is looks clear in appearance.
+Long-acting insulin is looking clear in appearance.

-Very long acting insulin type
+Very long-acting insulin type

 There is also glargine insulin, which is very long-acting insulin.
-It starts to lower blood-glucose levels about 1 hour after injection, and keeps working for 24 hours.
+It starts to lower blood glucose levels about 1 hour after injection and keeps working for 24 hours.